Find out about Derwen College: an Ofsted Outstanding independent specialist college based in Gobowen, near Oswestry, Shropshire.

 About student life at Derwen

-With three satellite sites in Shropshire and Wales, and the main campus in Gobowen, near Oswestry, students have many opportunities to experience real work settings.
-Our satellite sites are based at Higher Penley (Ashdale House), Craven Arms and Walford.
+With two satellite sites in Shropshire and the main campus in Gobowen, near Oswestry, students have many opportunities to experience real work settings.
+Our satellite sites are based at Craven Arms and Walford.

-Derwen College students have a choice of pathway areas for their learning programme:
+Students at Derwen College have a choice of pathway areas for their learning programme:

-Students have the unique opportunity to work in our restaurant, cafe, print shop or garden centre (depending on their pathway area).
-During these work placements they learn the work skills needed for the world beyond college.
+Having a unique opportunity to work in our restaurant, cafe, print shop or garden centre, students learn work skills needed for the world beyond college.

 Outside work, residential students live in the on-site student accommodation, working with staff and other students to learn independence and social skills.
 Leisure activities are on offer in the evenings and at weekends.
 There are many clubs, sports activities and trips that happen every week at Derwen College.